golioth/reference-design-can-asset-tracker/README.rst

 This app implements:

 * Over-the-Air (OTA) firmware updates
-* LightDB Stream for recording periodic GPS and weather sensor readings to the ``gps`` endpoint.
+* LightDB Stream for recording periodic GPS and can frame readings to the ``gps`` endpoint.
 * Settings Service to adjust the delay between recording GPS readings, and the delay between sending cached readings to Golioth